mikerockin/ecommerce-flask-stripe/README.md

   *A database (PostgreSQL) has been added that records the amount of visits to the product presentation page.

-  *Adminer has been added for database administration.
+  *Adminer has been added for database administration .

   *Added node and database connection monitoring (Prometheus + Grafana)